 2. Flexibility in Use

-For instance, make sure that handles are in reach of everyone and that they correctly indicate whether pushing or pulling is necessary.
-Kitchen features should also be simple to use without the need for extensive reading, analyzing, or effort.
-Universal design kitchen cabinets might also be transparent, allowing users to easily see where everything is without having to open endless doors.
+Ideally, kitchen features should be simple to use without the need for extensive reading, analysis, or effort.
+In some cases, universal-design kitchen cabinets may also be transparent, allowing users to easily see where everything is without having to open endless doors.

 4. Perceptible Information

-This principle is very useful for appliances such as stoves and faucets.
-For example, redundant indicators such as the word “hot” being clearly visible and also in a red color will clearly indicate its use.
-Symbols can also be useful in transcending language barriers, or braille to accommodate persons who are blind.
+When it comes to kitchens, this principle is very useful for appliances such as stoves and faucets.
+For example, indicators such as the words “hot” and “cold” being clearly visible and in bright colors (such as red and blue) help to clearly indicate the appliance’s use.
+Stovetop burners that glow red when hot can also encourage safety and clarity.

 5. Tolerance for Error